guilhemmarchand/trackme/docs/userguide.rst

 - **data_index:** the name of the index where resides the data
 - **data_sourcetype:** the name of the sourcetype
 - **last time:** a human readable value of the latest time data was seen for this data source (respectively from limitations of the short and long term trackers time range scopes)
+- **last ingest:** a human readable value of the latest time data was indexed for this data source (respectively from limitations of the short and long term trackers time range scopes)
 - **state:** the state of the data source based on the monitoring rules for this data source
 - **data_last_lag_seen:** the latest lag value in seconds seen for that data source
 - **data_last_seen_index:** a human readable value of the latest time data was seen in this index (can be used to monitor on a per index basis rather than on a per sourcetype basis)